Safe Zocalo, Oaxaca City

 El que se fue a la Villa perdió su silla

-If you leave your spot, someone else takes it
+Meaning: If you leave your spot, someone else will take it.

 Al mal tiempo, buena cara

-Put on a brave face in hard times
+Meaning: Put on a brave face during hard times.

 A fuerza, ni los zapatos entran